-If you are an admin of a case system, you can configure the manner in which the case system behaves and by making changes to certain settings.
+If you are an admin of a case system, you can configure the manner in which your case system behaves by making changes to certain settings.

 To configure or change settings for a case system, click the More options button() > Settings on the case system page.

 - Case system name - this field shows the current name of the case system.
-You can rename the case system here.
+It is possible to change the name.

 - Item type - the type of cases that are managed in the case system.
 You can rename the item type here.